 Who knew the techlash was susceptible to a virus?

-While Big Tech has been charitable pre-Covid-19, the current response has been unprecedented, leading to a cultural shift in how the American public is seeing their relationship with them.
+While Big Tech has been charitable pre-Covid-19, the response has been unprecedented.

 Photo by United Nations on Unsplash